October 23-30, 2018

 Day 6 - We are students today and we have enrolled in a special program at the Wuyi Shan University, one of the first to offer comprehensive education in tea.
 We'll meet our professor and begin our study with a little tea history and tea production in ancient times.
 We'll also cover topics of tea science and modern research and developments.
 After lunch we return to our studies with intensive training on the tea ceremony.
 Practice, pay close attention and refine your skills so you can pass the final exam.
 Before dinner we'll have some free time to visit tea shops.

-Day 8 - After breakfast we bid farewell to Wuyi Shan, pack up our things and board the train back to Xiamen.
-For those not staying for the Xiamen Intl.
-Tea Fair, transfer directly to the airport upon arrival and head for home with camera's full of memories (and most likely a bit of tea).
+Day 8 - After breakfast we bid farewell to Wuyi Shan, pack up our things and board the train back to Xiamen, transferring to the airport upon arrival, heading for home full of memories (and most likely a bit of tea).

 This 8 day tour is packed full of exciting, interesting, and authentic experiences.
 The exciting itinerary is sure to delight both tea professionals and novice tea drinkers, providing invaluable education and special memories that will last a lifetime.
 Due to the unique nature of this tour, space is limited, so please make your reservations early.